DOAJ/doaj/static_content/docs/content/xml.md

 When you upload your article metadata to us, it must be in one of two XML formats.
-BLALBA

 Article metadata is provided to us on the understanding that it will then be available for free, to be distributed to any third party who wants it.